detach8/obins-anne-pro-user-guide/README.md

 How to switch modes:
 * Press L CTRL + R CTRL
-* Release CTRL while still holding the other down
+* Release either one CTRL while still holding the other down
 * Tap the released CTRL key to cycle through the modes

-You will see the numbers 1, 2, 3, 4 light up in green indicating the layout mode.
+You will see the numbers 1, 2, 3, 4 light up in green indicating the current layout mode.

 ## FN mode lock

-To activate FN lock (i.e. in FN mode):
+To activate FN lock:
 * Press ALT+ALT
 * Press ALT+ALT again to revert to normal mode

-There are no visual indicators to tell if you are in FN lock mode.
+There are no visual indicators to tell if you are in FN lock.

 ## Backlight modes